Kentish Town

-Kentish Town is an area of northwest London, England, in the London Borough of Camden, immediately north of Camden Town, close to Hampstead Heath.
+Kentish Town is an area in the London Borough of Camden, immediately north of Camden Town, close to Hampstead Heath.

-Kentish Town likely derives its name from Ken-ditch or Caen-ditch, meaning the "bed of a waterway."
 The area was initially a small settlement on the River Fleet, first recorded in 1207 during King John's reign.
 The early 19th century brought modernization to the area, and it became a popular resort due to its accessibility from London.
-Notably, Karl Marx resided at 46 Grafton Terrace in Kentish Town from 1856.
+Karl Marx lived in Kentish Town from 1855 until his death in 1883.

-The area saw further development after World War II and has a rich history of political representation, with the Holborn and St Pancras seat held by Labour Party Prime Minister Keir Starmer as of July 2024.
+The area saw further development after World War II and has a rich history of political representation; former Labour Party Prime Minister Keir Starmer held the Holborn and St Pancras parliamentary seat from 2015 to 2026.
 Kentish Town has also been a popular filming location for various movies and television shows.
 It is home to numerous independently owned shops, music venues, and cultural establishments, such as the Kentish Town Community Centre.

 Toponymy

 The name of Kentish Town is probably derived from Ken-ditch or Caen-ditch, meaning the "bed of a waterway" and is otherwise unrelated to the English county of Kent.
 In researching the meaning of Ken-ditch, it has also been noted that ken is the Celtic word for both "green" and "river", while ditch refers to the River Fleet, now a subterranean river.
 However, another theory is the name comes from its position near the Fleet; it has been suggested that Kentish Town, which lies in between two forks of the Fleet, takes its name from cant or cantle (from the Middle English meaning "corner").